Xilinx/PYNQ/sdbuild/README.md

 Custom packages can be placed in a `packages` subfolder of the and will be picked up automatically if referenced.
 This is a convient way of installing custom notebooks or Python packages if desired for your board.

+# Custom Ubuntu Repository

+By default the sdbuild flow will pull from https://ports.ubuntu.com.
+This can be changed by setting the `PYNQ_UBUNTU_REPO` environment variable.
+The repository link in the final image will remain unchanged.